Physical Activity and Health Across the Lifespan (PAHAL)

 Small, wearable devices called accelerometers enable us to collect very detailed information on the patterns of physical activity (intensity, frequency, duration), as well as the total amount of activity, that people do in their everyday lives.
 They do this by measuring activity up to 100 times per second, for every second of the day, thus giving us around 4 million data points per person when worn typically for a week.
-We have collected an analysed accelerometer data for a number of large studies involving various clinical groups, located in the University of Exeter College of Medicine and Health and external collaborators.
+We have collected an analysed accelerometer data for a number of large studies involving various clinical groups, located in the University of Exeter University of Exeter Medical School and external collaborators.

 In collaboration with accelerometer manufacturers and colleagues in Computer Science and Maths we are developing new methods of data processing and analysis that will lead to rapid developments in our knowledge of the associations between patterns of physical activity and health.
 In addition, we have a programme of research designed to develop methods for translating raw acceleration signals into physical activity and sedentary behaviours such as walking, running, sitting etc.

 The overall aim of our work is to develop optimal age-specific activity recommendations and identify disease-specific physical activity ‘prescriptions’.